Killing of Jean Charles de Menezes: DPP and CPS involvement

 In July 2006, the Crown Prosecution Service (CPS), which like the IPCC operates independently of the Met, announced that it would not carry forward any charges against any individual involved in the shooting of Jean Charles de Menezes.

-The Metropolitan Police Commissioner in his official capacity faced criminal charges under sections 3(1) and 33(1)(a) of the Health and Safety at Work etc. Act 1974 for "failing to provide for the health, safety, and welfare of Jean Charles de Menezes".

 The decision not to prosecute individuals was made on the grounds of insufficient evidence.
 The family of Menezes appealed against the decisions of the office of the Director of Public Prosecutions (DPP) on behalf of the Crown Prosecution Service in the High Court.

+On 14 December 2006, Lord Justice Richards, Mr. Justice Forbes, and Mr. Justice Mackay unanimously rejected an application for a judicial review into the decision of the office of the DPP on behalf of the CPS to rule out criminal prosecutions of the individual police officers who shot dead Jean Charles de Menezes, ruling that "[I]t was a reasonable decision … on the basis that they were likely to fail".
+Michael Mansfield, appearing for the Menezes family, had accused the CPS of "usurping the role of a jury".

+The Metropolitan Police Commissioner in his official capacity faced criminal charges under sections 3(1) and 33(1)(a) of the Health and Safety at Work etc. Act 1974 for "failing to provide for the health, safety, and welfare of Jean Charles de Menezes".

 The legal representatives of the Metropolitan Police Service, on behalf of the office of the Commissioner, pleaded not guilty to the charges, "after the most careful consideration".
+Commander Moir Stewart, co-ordinator of the MPS, said the service "profoundly questioned" whether health and safety at work legislation was right for evaluating an emergency service's actions "in relation to decisions made during fast-time, life-at-risk anti-terrorist policing operation".

 The trial started on 1 October 2007.

-On 14 December 2006, Lord Justice Richards, Mr. Justice Forbes, and Mr. Justice Mackay unanimously rejected an application for a judicial review into the decision of the office of the DPP on behalf of the CPS to rule out criminal prosecutions of the individual police officers who shot dead Jean Charles de Menezes, ruling that "[I]t was a reasonable decision … on the basis that they were likely to fail".

-On 1 November 2007, the Metropolitan Police Commissioner in his official capacity was found guilty of the above offences, and his office was fined £175,000, together with £385,000 of legal costs.
-The Met published a terse release about this decision and Len Duvall, Chair of the Metropolitan Police Authority, asked that the full report on the investigation be published.
+On 1 November 2007, a jury in the Old Bailey found the Metropolitan Police Commissioner in his official capacity guilty of the above offences, and his office was fined £175,000, together with £385,000 of legal costs.
+The Met published a terse release about this decision, and Len Duvall, Chair of the Metropolitan Police Authority, asked that the full report on the investigation be published.